 Giving a kids room a little makeover can sometimes feel daunting.
 Often, we put it off because of the associated cost and time that a makeover needs.
-Most of us are not great DIY-ers and the prospect of applying wallpaper on a wall or painting walls seems daunting.
-But here at Seasons in Colour we have a quick and easy solution for you, that is cost effective and which not only THEY will love but you too!
+Most of us are not great DIY-ers and the prospect of applying wallpaper on a wall or painting walls seems like a big task.
+But here at Seasons in Colour we have a quick and easy solution for you, that is cost effective and which not only THEY will love but you will too!

 When I set out to give the Seasons son's bedroom a mini makeover for the new year, I sat him down to understand what he really liked of late (and by the way, between the makeover and writing this post he may well have changed his mind again!
 That's life when you're 8).

 One of the key themes that kept coming back to him was space and planets, and all thanks to the latest episode of STAR WARS which we had seen just before Christmas.

 I was not immediately sold on the space theme - I was pretty aware that kids bedding can be a little tacky when it comes to space themes, until I came across the Christy Junior bedding range (we were already using Christy towels at home).

 Star Wars as a franchise is going to be around for quite some time so I am hopping that with another 2 episodes (if not more) coming out every couple years, I should be ok for some time.
 Scroll down to see some ideas for making the room feel more grown up after 2 years time.